shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_SaskiaVerleg.md

 The Jargon File
 http://catb.org/jargon/html/
+_____

-### les 27 mei (ziek)
+### class 27 mei (ziek)
 last class: hacking soup, change ingredients. where is the line of hacking? : depends on context. pushing boundary, not crossing
+______

-### les 13 mei aantekeningen
+### class 13 mei aantekeningen

 scamper: behavior movement . structured way to think out of the box

-S substitute, comes up with another topic that is equivalent to the present topic.
+**S** substitute, comes up with another topic that is equivalent to the present topic.
-C combine, adds information to the original topic.
+**C** combine, adds information to the original topic.
-A adapt, identifies ways to construct the topic in a more flexible and adjusted material.
+**A** adapt, identifies ways to construct the topic in a more flexible and adjusted material.
-M modify, creatively changes the topic or makes a feature/idea bigger or smaller.
+**M** modify, creatively changes the topic or makes a feature/idea bigger or smaller.
-P put to another use, identifies the possible scenarios and situations where this topic can be used.
+**P** put to another use, identifies the possible scenarios and situations where this topic can be used.
-E eliminate, removes ideas or elements from the topic that are not valuable.
+**E** eliminate, removes ideas or elements from the topic that are not valuable.
-R reverse,  rearrange evolves a new concept from the original concept.
+**R** reverse,  rearrange evolves a new concept from the original concept.

-something already present in world that u has hacker didn’t put there things full of things that are now in a way that doesn’t make sense anymore. maybe did before? what is a  system?
+something already present in world that u has hacker didn’t put there.
+Things full of things that are now in a way that doesn’t make sense anymore. maybe did before?

+**what is a  system?**
 - group of interacting or interrelated entities that form a unified whole. surrounded by environment.
 - close system has no input and no output.
 But everything is part of system, things exchange.

-example: sub system: metro
+examples: sub system: metro
-people
+1. people
-metro
+2. metro
-incheck point
+3. incheck point
-etc

-more focus:
-chairs
+focus chairs in metro:
+1. bouten
-schroeven
+2. schroeven
-fabric
+3. fabric
-plastic
+4. plastic

-Everything is connected.
+**Everything is connected**
-7 degrees of separation: een theorie die stelt dat eenieder op onze planeet, door een netwerk met zes tussenstappen of vijf tussenpersonen, met elkaar verbonden is
+7 degrees of separation: een theorie die stelt dat eenieder op onze planeet, door een netwerk met zes tussenstappen of vijf tussenpersonen, met elkaar verbonden is.

-globalisation, market, internet.
+Globalisation, market, internet.
 question : can u undo the connection without any damage?

 example: fabric with zipper u can stretch it apart without any damage.
 Without zipper the fabric will be damaged.
 U CAN put it back together but never will be a s it started. what is the input and output that the connection support? connection can be transportation system to go from 1 place to another.
-How many connection can support look at quality, how is something made up? how easy is it to break it open? focus connection: looking at connection is looking in to the system. start looking to the world in a different way.
+How many connection can support.
+Look at quality, how is something made up? how easy is it to break it open? focus connection: looking at connection is looking in to the system. start looking to the world in a different way.

+_____

 ###### SAMENVATTING